ulfschneider/ulf.website/content/posts/2022-10-05-build-serverless-edge.md

 title: 11ty build vs. serverless vs. edge
 tags: code
 ---
 Zach explains the difference of build, serverless, and edge for 11ty rendering modes.
-Video is taken from [<cite>ELEVENTY: BUILD VS. SERVERLESS VS. EDGE</cite>](https://www.zachleat.com/web/eleventy-rendering-modes/) where Zach´s slidedeck is also available.
+The video is taken from [<cite>ELEVENTY: BUILD VS. SERVERLESS VS. EDGE</cite>](https://www.zachleat.com/web/eleventy-rendering-modes/) where Zach´s slidedeck is also available.

 11ty is a build-first, static-first tool – serverless and edge are to *supplement* the build of 11ty.
 Static-first should keep everything as fast and as portable as possible for 11ty.